North Carolina Concealed Carry Laws

 There are also many prohibited carry locations where you may be unable to carry a weapon even with a valid permit.
 Such examples are federal properties, picket lines, private health care facilities, law enforcement or correctional facilities, and more.
 You may view the entire list of prohibited carry areas and guidelines at the NC Department of Justice website.

 North Carolina handgun and conceal carry laws are complex and difficult to navigate alone.
-If you find yourself facing criminal charges or in violation of the law, contact the attorneys at Mulligan Epstein immediately.
+If you find yourself facing criminal charges or in violation of the law, contact the attorneys at Mulligan Attorneys, immediately.